BojarLab/GlycoGauntlet/README.md

 ## How to Participate

-1. Fork this repository
-2. Run your model or manually annotate the files in `data/public_test/`
-3. Save predictions as Excel files in `submissions/{your_github_username}/public/`
-4. Ensure filenames match the test files exactly (e.g., if test file is `sample_001.xlsx`, prediction must be `sample_001_submission.csv`)
-5. Run `python validation/check_format.py submissions/{your_github_username}/public/` to verify format
-6. Open a pull request

-GitHub Actions will automatically evaluate your submission on the public test set and update the leaderboard.
-You can submit multiple times; only your best score counts.
+1. Prepare your prediction CSV files following the format above
+2. Validate locally: `python validation/check_format.py your_predictions/`
+3. Go to [Issues](../../issues/new/choose) and select "Submit Predictions"
+4. Enter your GitHub username and attach your CSV files
+5. Submit the issue

+A bot will automatically create a PR, run evaluation, and update the leaderboard.
+Check the issue for status updates.

 ## Baseline